ceca24/readme_generator/Develop/results/README.md

   ## Contributing

-  d
+  f

   ## Tests

   To run tests, run the following command:

   ```
-  d
+  f
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at d.
-You can find more of my work at [d]().
+  If you have any questions about the repo, open an issue or contact me directly at f.
+You can find more of my work at [f]().